DouglasNeuroInformatics/OpenDataCapture/README.md

 ### Prerequisites

 In order to run the platform locally, you will need to install [Bun](https://bun.sh/) and [MongoDB](https://www.mongodb.com/).
 Please follow the appropriate documentation to install both for your platform before continuing (for MongoDB, we recommend running it in Docker).
+Also, if you are running your database on any port other than 27017, please adjust the value for `MONGO_URI` in your `.env` file (discussed later).

 ### Install Dependencies